Financial Conflict of Interest

 Click here for the UMMS Policy on Conflict of Interest.

-Click here for a slide presentation detailing the new regulatory requirements.
+Click here for a slide presentation detailing the regulatory requirements.

-Click here for the slides presented at the RFS FCOI Brown Bag information session of July 9, 2012.
+Click here for the slides presented at the OSP FCOI Brown Bag information session of July 9, 2012.

 Click here for the most recent listing of UMMS personnel who have completed the CITI COI training module.